okta/okta.github.io/_source/_use_cases/isv/embedded-occ.md

 Embedded OCC takes this one step further by providing an even more seamless user experience for your customers through the following:

   1. Enhancing the Okta tenant creation experience by embedding this into your product user interface
-  1. Programmatically instantiating the appropriate app instance in the Okta tenant without the need to go through Okta user interface.
+  1. Programmatically instantiating the appropriate app instance in the Okta tenant without the need to go through administrator UI.

 At a high-level, the runtime flow/administrator experience is as follows: